oliverhg1/home-assistant.github.io/source/_docs/ecosystem/nginx.markdown

 ### {% linkable_title 5.
 Install configuration file in nginx. %}

+Go to /etc/nginx open the config file named "nginx.conf" and under the http label insert the code at the bottom of the page named "nginx.conf"

-Create a new file `/etc/nginx/sites-available/hass` and copy the configuration file at the bottom of the page into it.
+Then create a new file `/etc/nginx/sites-available/hass` and copy the configuration file at the bottom of the page into it.

 ### {% linkable_title 6.
 Enable the Home Assistant configuration. %}